[Note: Any changes from the copy handed out

 Because much of the learning in this course will be

-hands-on, it is important that you attend every class and show up on
+hands-on, it is important that you attend every

-time.
-If you expect to miss a class because of a
+explanation is provided to the instructor.
+If you expect to miss a

-religious holiday, please notify me at the end of the first class.
-Unless you
+class because of a religious holiday, please notify the instructor at the end

 Protecting your work:

-If you
+If

-separate computer or network.
+a separate computer or network.
 This is good practice and will keep you from

 getting an F for missed work if your computer crashes.